fau-advanced-separations/CADET-Process/docs/source/user_guide/experimental/instruments.md

 ### StepElution

-Like {class}`~CADETProcess.instruments.LWE` but with an instantaneous step to buffer B instead of a gradient.
+A full load-wash-elute protocol like {class}`~CADETProcess.instruments.LWE`, but the elution uses an instantaneous step to buffer B instead of a linear gradient.
+Unlike {class}`~CADETProcess.instruments.Step`, it injects the sample loop contents and runs wash and final-wash phases around the elution step.

 ```{code-cell} ipython3
 from CADETProcess.instruments import StepElution